 A physical and digital declutter will help your future self start the next morning focused and distraction-free.
 And if your work computer is also your personal computer, you won't get sucked back into work when you open your computer to watch Netflix in the evening.

 (As an added benefit, hitting save on our work helps us do a better job.)

-Main Takeaway: End the workday by taking a minute to tidy your desk, save everything you're working on, and close out of all your tabs and windows.
-Before closing out my tabs at the end of the day, I add any documents or links I'll need to reference later as comments to the corresponding Todoist task so I won't waste any time finding them the next day.
+Main Takeaway: End the workday by taking a minute to tidy your desk, save everything you're working on, and close all your tabs and windows.
+Before closing my tabs at the end of the day, I add any documents or links I'll need to reference later as comments to the corresponding Todoist task, so I won't waste any time finding them the next day.

 Bonus tip: If you haven't already, make sure your work app notifications are automatically snoozed outside of work hours.

 One of the easiest and most effective ways to stay motivated and build momentum at work is to celebrate your progress.
 Teresa Amabile explains how she and her Harvard research team discovered this simple yet powerful productivity habit:

 “When we compared our research participants’ best and worst days (based on their overall mood, specific emotions, and motivation levels), we found that the most common event triggering a “best day” was any progress in the work by the individual or the team.
 The most common event triggering a “worst day” was a setback.

 Consider, for example, how progress relates to one component of inner work life: overall mood ratings.
 Steps forward occurred on 76% of people’s best-mood days.
 By contrast, setbacks occurred on only 13% of those days.”

 We tend to measure progress in terms of long-term goals and big milestones.
 The problem is those only happen rarely.
 However, Amabile’s team has found that small achievements produce the same psychological benefits: